 This cross-sectional study examined the relationship between two aspects of health knowledge: awareness of health effects of tobacco smoking and of actions to prevent heart disease and stroke on adoption of heart healthy behaviours across over six hundred communities in low and middle-income countries.
 We found a positive relationship between health knowledge and adoption of heart healthy behaviours such as smoking cessation and taking anti-hypertensive treatment in the relevant subgroups even after accounting for individual’s baseline education and wealth.
 However, given the cross-sectional design, we cannot claim to have established causality.

-Our findings support the statement of the American Heart Association which highlights lack of knowledge as a barrier to improving cardiovascular health.(19) Previous evidence on the effect of health knowledge on health behaviours suggest statistically significant and positive effect on both short (high blood pressure, hyperglycaemia) and long term health outcomes (hospitalization, mortality) (35-38) and health-related quality of life.(39) For example, Isa et al suggested that health literacy has a notable effect on blood pressure outcomes, with consistently poorer control among people with lower health literacy.(38) Nevertheless, Du et al suggested that the evidence regarding the influence of health literacy on clinical and behavioural outcomes, such as self-care and self-efficacy, is insufficient, underscoring need for future studies.(40) Aligning with this idea, we quantified the association as well as the shape of the relationship with two aspects of heart health behaviours: smoking cessation and taking anti-hypertensive treatment in appropriate subgroups.
+Our findings are consistent with previous studies which showed effect of health knowledge on health behaviours on both short (high blood pressure, hyperglycaemia) and long term health outcomes (hospitalization, mortality) (35-38) and health-related quality of life.(39) For example, Isa et al suggested that health literacy has a notable effect on blood pressure outcomes, with consistently poorer control among people with lower health literacy.(38) Nevertheless, Du et al suggested that the evidence regarding the influence of health literacy on clinical and behavioural outcomes, such as self-care and self-efficacy, is insufficient, underscoring need for future studies.(40) Aligning with this idea, we quantified the association as well as the shape of the relationship with two aspects of heart health behaviours: smoking cessation and taking anti-hypertensive treatment in appropriate subgroups.
 We also quantified whether health knowledge is independently associated with these outcomes after considering education and wealth.
 Our analysis further confirmed that those with lower health knowledge, lower educational attainment and lower household wealth were less unlikely to stop smoking and or take anti-hypertensive medication.
-This is consistent with other social determinants of health; those with lower educational attainment and wealth status were least likely to adopt healthy behaviours.
+Our findings support the statement of the American Heart Association which highlights lack of knowledge as a barrier to improving cardiovascular health.(19) This is consistent with other social determinants of health; those with lower educational attainment and wealth status were least likely to adopt healthy behaviours.
 (41) Further studies are needed to assess the broader effect of health knowledge and literacy on both short- and long-term health outcomes and health system costs for diseases including and not limited to cardiovascular diseases.